bcit-ci/CodeIgniter/user_guide_src/source/libraries/caching.rst

 		:returns: TRUE if deleted, FALSE if the deletion fails
 		:rtype: Boolean

-		This function will 'clean' the entire cache.
-If the deletion of the cache files fails, the function will return FALSE.
+		This method will 'clean' the entire cache.
+If the deletion of the cache files fails, the method will return FALSE.

 		::